 The only way it can fill this role is if it's actively shared among departments, allowing everyone to weigh in when needed.
 By everyone, we mean many various participants, like colleagues with real field experience – C-level management, HR people, end users, internal support of any kind and outsider contractors –, who need to be involved at certain steps of the process and who need well presented information to do their jobs effectively.
 Without their involvement your whole asset management system can be too reliant on technology, without providing the real connection for key people.
 The negative results of that vary widely from wasted time, to delayed maintenance or costly asset breakdown.

 Sharing information in the XLSX file format makes sense, since it’s compatible with the most used spreadsheet applications – Microsoft Excel, Google Spreadsheets, Open Office Calc or Apple Numbers – in an enterprise environment.
-Better Excel Plugin for Jira integrates with Insight and makes this task effortless, whether you need to export thousands of Insight managed issues from the Jira Issue Navigator view, or just want a single Issue with all attributes exported to Excel.
+Better Excel Exporter for Jira integrates with Insight and makes this task effortless, whether you need to export thousands of Insight managed issues from the Jira Issue Navigator view, or just want a single Issue with all attributes exported to Excel.